catalyzeio/paas-cli-reference/vars-unset.md

   VARIABLE=""   The name of the environment variable to unset
 ```

 `vars unset` removes an environment variables from your associated code service.
 Only the environment variable name is required to unset.
-Once environment variables are unset, a <a data-unique="Redeploy">redeploy</a> is required for your code service to realize the variable was removed.
+Once environment variables are unset, a [redeploy](/paas/paas-cli-reference/#Redeploy) is required for your code service to realize the variable was removed.
 Here is a sample command

 ```
 catalyze vars unset AWS_ACCESS_KEY_ID